tanaypratap/teamtanay.jobchallenge.dev/content/finalist/ttjc@finalist@4k45hv3rm4/index.md

 #### Blog Site
 _description_ A MultiUser Blog Site that let's user put their views on a particular topic as articles or posts and other poeple can view their posts and comment on it .
 The article content has markdown support too, with tagging and search functionality included.

-_stack_ django, Bootstrap , django-markdown, Bootstrap4, django-storages-s3,django-taggit
+_stack_ django , django-markdown, Bootstrap4, django-storages-s3,django-taggit

 _hosted link_ http://thegreatblog.herokuapp.com/blog/